DeSas3/Daniel-Sastre-PigGame/PigGame.md

             }// while loop to simulate the game end here.
 It should break only when either player 1 or player 2 gets 100 points.

             if(playerScore > player2Score){ // finally, we only tell the players who won.
 I used an if else statement.
-The player with more point should win as that player must have gotten to 100 to end the game.
+The player with more points should win as that player must have gotten to 100 to end the game.
 				System.out.println("Player 1 is the winner!");
                 }